Sodium Benzoate Dangers

 - Avoid cosmetics, creams and lotions that contain sodium benzoate if you leave them on your skin.

-- If you create products use other preservatives or no preservatives at all.
+- If you create products use other preservatives or no preservatives at all for small batches if for personal use.

 As new information and studies on the use and effects of this preservative are released, you will be the first to know.